 - Deselect “Rescale Output” if it’s selected.

-- For “Custom Muxer Settings” leave it blank.
+- For “Audio Encoder Settings (if any)” leave it blank.

 - Don’t press OK yet.